geoschem/geos-chem-cloud/doc/source/chapter03_advanced-tutorial/hpc-overview.rst

 In any case, understand basic AWS services and concepts (finish all the beginner tutorials) before trying HPC clusters.

 .. warning::
   **The major caveat of HPC clusters on cloud:** Those "clusters" are built upon tons of different AWS services to behave like a traditional cluster.
 The underlying AWS services are abstracted away and not directly exposed to users.
 However, `all abstractions are leaky <https://en.wikipedia.org/wiki/Leaky_abstraction>`_.
-If the cluster just works as you expected, then everything is fine.
-However, if you encounter a bug, the solution would generally require a fix of the underlying AWS services which you might have no idea about.
+If the cluster just works as you expect, then everything is fine.
+However, if you encounter a bug, the solution would generally require a fix to the underlying AWS services which you might have no idea about.
 That's another reason why I recommend really getting used to basic AWS services before trying clusters.

 HPC cluster management tools
 ----------------------------